5 powerful reflection questions for daily practice

 But you don't have to have an ongoing coaching relationship to start a reflective practice.

-1. Increase your self-awareness: Reflecting and journaling help you better understand yourself, your values and what's important to you.
+Reflecting and journaling help you better understand yourself, your values and what's important to you.
 It's a dedicated space for your thoughts, feelings, and experiences.
 It allows you to explore what's happening inside, gain insights and discover patterns and themes in your life.

-3. Writing can be therapeutic.
 Writing is "me-time".
-It is an opportunity to express and release build-up feelings, emotions, and thoughts.
+It is an opportunity to express and release built-up feelings, emotions, and thoughts.
 It's a space to process and learn from your day.

 1. How am I feeling right now?
 What do I need to be at my best today?